+Cluster 2 differs from clusters 1 and 3 by focusing more on Dairy, Produce, and Floral.

+Clusters 1 and 3 differ in Bakery and General_Merchanidse.

 Please provide a Tableau visualization (saved as a Tableau Public file) that shows the location of the stores, uses color to show cluster, and size to show total sales.

+Tableau Public file link:

+https://public.tableau.com/profile/charlio#!/vizhome/grocery_geo/Sheet1?publish=yes